r3wald/espurna-wiki/HomeAssistant.md

 *Note: I'm assuming here you already have Home Assistant installed somewhere.
 Head over to their [getting started](https://home-assistant.io/getting-started/) page to do it if you have not.*

+*Note: Integration with Home Assistant is done using "MQTT platform", not "MQTT-JSON platform".
+Each message is sent to it's own topic.
+This means you should **disable "JSON payload"** in the ESPurna MQTT tab to make it work.

 ## HomeAssistant Configuration

 First make sure your Home Assistant instance connects to the same broker you connected the ESPurna device.
 You can read the [Home Assistant MQTT](https://home-assistant.io/components/mqtt/) page for a full explanation of the process but you will basically have to add these lines to your configuration.yaml file: